 Contrast this with battery power.
 Energy storage is a measure of how much work can be done with energy stored.
 In the case of battery power, that means it will deliver 1000watts for an hour.

-Efficient, immediate and clean, unlike hydro carbon fuels, batteries recover energy on average at 90%, with minimal heat loss.
-Energy is used and not lost and does not produce effluents.
-Charging is economical, and for enthusiasts, a home-based 200watt solar power panel can provide charge for decades.
+Unlike hydrocarbon fuels, batteries recover energy on average at 90%, with minimal heat loss.
+Energy is used and not lost, and does not produce effluents.
+Charging is economical, and for enthusiasts, a home-based 200-watt solar power panel can provide charge for decades.

-Enabling technology lithium ion batteries costs continue to drop due to economies of scale driven by automotive industry and electric motors exceed customer expectation.
+Lithium-ion battery costs continue to drop due to economies of scale driven by the automotive industry, and electric motors exceed customer expectations.
 They work immediately, at optimal design time, with better performance than with gas, and run clean.
 There really isn’t a better choice.